defano/wyldcard/doc/BUILDING.md

 2. Navigate to "Editor" -> GUI Designer
 3. Select the "Java source code" option for GUI generation.
 4. Apply the changes and "Rebuild project" from the "Build" menu.

+## Frequently encountered problems

+### 1. Various classes in the `com.defano.hypertalk.parser` package don't exist.
+This project won't compile!

+See the note at the top of this page.
+WyldCard makes use of generated Java sources created by Antlr4 (a parser generator tool).
+If you're missing classes in this package, you'll need to run the `gradle generateGrammarSource` task to recreate them.

+### 2. I imported this project into IntelliJ, but I get a weird `Duplicate method name "$$$getFont$$$"` error when I attempt to run it.
+What gives?

+See the [section above](#using-the-intellij-ide): IntelliJ, by default, attempts to compile window layouts directly into binary (`.class` files).
+This project must be configured to translate these forms into Java source code (for portability to other IDEs and build environments).

 #### That's all folks...